 - Wear gloves around any areas the infected person has been, when touching things in the environment (eg. bench, chair, door handles).
 Dispose of gloves after use using appropriate techniques.

-If the person was unable to isolate themselves in a separate room, you would need to apply the same process as you would if the person you were supporting had contracted COVID-19 or was at risk of COVID-19 due to exposure to a confirmed case or returning from overseas travel.
+If the person was unable to isolate themselves in a separate room, you would need to apply the same process as you would if the person you were supporting had contracted COVID-19.

 Safe hand washing

 The World Health Organisation guidelines for hand washing recommend singing ‘happy birthday’ twice.
 While singing, the following steps should be followed:

 - Wet hands with water and apply enough soap to cover all hand surfaces